 Item Description Ports Use the drop down list to specify LAN Port.
 Priority Enter a port priority number for the port.
 Timeout The timeout option decides how local switch of LAG connection determines connection to be lost.
 Switch would also notify the remote switch about this setting value, so that remote switch can send LACP PDU in correct timing.
 Long - LACP PDU will be sent every 30 seconds.
-If port member is not seen ever 90 seconds, it will cause port member. is not seen over 90 seconds, it will cause port member timeout.
+If port member is not seen over 90 seconds, it will cause port member timeout.
 Short - LACP PDU will be sent per second.
 If port member is not seen over 3 seconds, it will cause port member timeout.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.
+Modify It is used to edit settings (priority and timeout) for LACP port.